How to block unwanted robocalls and spam calls - NewsBreak

 The Federal Communications Commission reported last month that Americans received about four billion robocalls every month in 2020.
 The FCC said that advancing technology makes it easy for scammers to make large volumes of calls and to hide their identities.

-“We’re not going to stop until we get robocalls, spoofers, and scammers off the line,” said FCC Chairwoman Jessica Rosenworcel last month.
+“We’re not going to stop until we get robocallers, spoofers, and scammers off the line,” said FCC Chairwoman Jessica Rosenworcel last month.

 The FCC provided the following tips to help consumers protect themselves from unwanted, spam, and robocalls: